trans-travel/trans-travel/us/tn.md

-an unknown impact on child custody, however parents are not penalized under this law (it applies to healthcare providers), except possibly if one parent provides hormones or puberty blockers without the other parent's consent. while a preliminary injunction (as of July 8, 2023) would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that stay was invalid.
+an unknown impact on child custody, however parents are not penalized under this law (it applies to healthcare providers), except possibly if one parent provides hormones or puberty blockers without the other parent's consent.
+While a preliminary injunction (as of July 8, 2023) would have allowed both puberty blockers and hormone therapy for trans youth until the case challenging the ban is heard, the appeals court decided that stay was invalid.
 However, the plaintiffs in a related case in